-With more than 700 seniors residing on our campus-of-care, there is a wide range of interactions and levels of support from families during this pandemic.
+With more than 700 seniors residing on our campus-of-care, there is a wide range of interactions and levels of supporting elderly seniors from families during this COVID-19 pandemic.
 As I write this today, we have reached 100 days of lockdown.
 This has meant there have been no visitors in the long-term care homes, and only socially distanced visits for those who live in Assisted Living.
 Seniors living in our Independent Living apartments have registered visitors and are discouraged from leaving the campus.

 Why did people move to this campus of care?
 For some, it was the direct result of declining health or cognition.
 They needed assistance that could no longer be provided for by their families.
 Their decline was assessed to provide them with government subsidized support for 24/7 nursing care.
 Although we have facilitated over 600 Zoom (video) calls and 1400 Messages of Love (emails that are printed for them), these residents have lived without a visit from their loved ones for 100 days.
 There is a longing from both residents and loved ones to visit in person.